 Abbreviation for the Search and Destroy game mode.

 Boxes dotted around the map that may contain loadouts over different qualities.

-These are just some of the many things you may hear in a game of Fortnite, but there are many more things to learn as you go through your matches.
+These are just some of the many things you may hear in a game of Call of Duty, but there are many more things to learn as you go through your matches.

 Want us to do a specific guide for a game?
 Let us know on the British Esports Twitter, and we may use your idea in the future.